tildetown/rodo/README.md

 # rodo

-A command-line todo list written in Racket
+An easy-to-use todo list program for people who live on the command line written in Racket.

-## Getting started

-The following instructions will get you a copy of the project for use on your local machine

 ### Requirements